Skip to Main Content

 The Controlled Substance Program manages all waste generated by our authorized users.
 This included expired or unused material not longer needed, and all associated usage logs.

-Schedule your return appointment with our booking link below, remember you will need to bring your associated usage logs with you, please do not photocopy logs:
+Schedule your return appointment with our booking link below, remember you will need to bring your associated usage logs with you, please do not photocopy logs

-If you hold your own registration you will have to dispose of your controlled substances via a reverse distributor and maintain all associated records for at least 2 year (21 CFR 1304.04).
+If you hold your own registration you will have to dispose of your controlled substances via a reverse distributor and maintain all associated records for at least 2 year (21 CFR 1304.04)

-You can set up your own account with a reverse distributor to come out and collect your waste.
+Alternatively, you can set up your own account with a reverse distributor to come out and collect your waste.
 Ensure that the address provided matches the address listed on your registration.

 Gaiaca